AbdullahFaruk/cuc_jav_webdriver/README.md

 The Eclipse IDE is recommended.
 Make sure that the Maven [M2e](http://www.eclipse.org/m2e/) plugin is installed.
 Then "Import > Maven > Existing project into workspace..." and select your pom.xml.

-M2e will automatically manage your dependencies and download them as required.
+M2e will automatically manage the dependencies declared in your pom.xml file and download them from Maven (and other) repositories as required.

 [IntelliJ](https://www.jetbrains.com/idea/) is an alternative to Eclipse.
-Details are not covered here.
+Eclipse is assumed.
+IntelliJ directions are not covered here.

 ##Hello World##